Elvis10ten/notes/src/2025-1a-nand-to-tetris.md

 ## Chapter 3: Memory
 There are two types of chips:
-1. <mark>Combinational chips</mark> compute functions that depend solely on combinations of their input values.
+1. <bmark>Combinational chips</bmark> compute functions that depend solely on combinations of their input values.
 They cannot maintain state.
 All the chips built thus far are combinational chips.
-2. <mark>Sequential chips</mark> compute functions that depend on both their input values and their previous state.
+2. <bmark>Sequential chips</bmark> compute functions that depend on both their input values and their previous state.
 They have "memory" and can preserve data over time.

 ---

-A <mark>flip-flop</mark> is a basic building block of sequential chips.
+A <bmark>flip-flop</bmark> is a basic building block of sequential chips.
 It has two stable states and can be used to store state information.

 A flip-flop encapsulates the intricate art of synchronization, clocking, and feedback loops that are essential for building sequential chips.